3 Things That Can Happen If Your Air Conditioner Isn't Level

 Air conditioners are typically placed on concrete pads.
-As time passes, the pad can crack, shift or sink.
-This can result in breakdowns and even premature replacement.
-Let’s discuss some of the problems that can happen and how to repair an air conditioner that isn’t level.
+Over time, the pad could crack, shift or sink.
+This can cause malfunctions and even premature replacement.
+Let’s go over some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor

 Your air conditioner’s compressor is an important part.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
-Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Once the compressor releases heat under pressure, the refrigerant becomes liquid again.

 This can create: